-Solvency II guidance Solvency II reference Valuation methods and assumptions Intangible assets are ascribed a value only where they can be sold separately and the insurer can demonstrate that there are quoted prices in an active market for the same or similar assets, in which case the asset shall be valued in accordance with the valuation hierarchy.
-DA Art 12(2) There are a number of intangible assets recorded on the FRS 101 balance sheet, including renewal rights, customer lists and software development costs.
+Intangible assets are ascribed a value only where they can be sold separately and the insurer can demonstrate that there are quoted prices in an active market for the same or similar assets, in which case the asset shall be valued in accordance with the valuation hierarchy.

+DA Art 12(2)

+There are a number of intangible assets recorded in the Company's FRS 101 balance sheet, including renewal rights, customer lists and software development costs.
 Intangible assets are amortised over their estimated useful lives and are subject to impairment test whenever indicators of impairment exist.

 Intangible assets are not deemed to be capable of being sold separately and certainly do not have quoted prices on an active market (nor do such prices exist for similar assets); they are therefore valued at nil in the Solvency II balance sheet, with corresponding adjustments to deferred taxes.